sensu/sensu-docs/content/sensu-go/6.1/plugins/supported-integrations/moogsoft.md

 ## Features

-**NEED TO COMPLETE** Can use environment variables and secrets management to avoid exposing your email usernames and passwords?
+**NEED TO COMPLETE** Is my draft list accurate?
 Are there other features to add here?

+- Transform metrics to Moogsoft format: extract and transform the metrics you collect from different sources like Graphite, Influx, and Nagios and populate them into Moogsoft.
+- Use Sensu [environment variables and secrets management][3] to avoid exposing your Moogsoft username and password.
 - [Event-based templating][2]: include observation data from event attributes to add meaningful, actionable context.

 ## Get the plugin